enzogebauer/duckling_aleatory_cats_frontend/README.md

 ## About:

-Duckling Days is a app that can show you how the space was in the day you choose, see how the space was in important days for your!
+Duckling Aleatory Cats is a app that can show allow you to collect Aleatory cats, see how the space was in important days for your!
 You can also save the pictures in a colection, with a local database.

-In this repository, we did the presentation layer, the frontend off the application and using [API]() as a backend, users can request the picture in days using NASA [API]().
+In this repository, we did the presentation layer, the frontend off the application and using [API](https://thecatapi.com/thanks) at our backend, users can request an aleatory cat to add to their catsList.

 ## Technologies